Last updated : November 4, 2024

 States where medical marijuana is legal

-States where recreational marijuana is legal
+States where marijuana is legal recreationally and medically

-This should help you to avoid a lot of the myths and misconceptions going around today about the laws regarding marijuana.
-For example, a lot of people mistakenly believe that drug testing is no longer allowed in places like Denver, Colorado where marijuana has been legalized, but what most don’t realize is that the US Supreme Court has ruled repeatedly that an employer is well within their rights to test their employees for marijuana use.
-Likewise, many don’t know employers that are regulated by the Department of Transportation, like those found in busy transportation hubs like Atlanta, Georgia, don’t have the option of not testing for marijuana use because of federal DOT drug testing guidelines.
+This should help you avoid a lot of the myths and misconceptions going around today about the laws regarding marijuana.
+For example, a lot of people mistakenly believe that drug testing is no longer allowed in places like Denver, Colorado where marijuana has been legalized.
+What most don’t realize is that the US Supreme Court has ruled repeatedly that an employer is well within their rights to test their employees for marijuana use.

 Recreational use

-Eighteen states and the District of Columbia currently allow for recreational marijuana use.
+Twenty-four states and the District of Columbia currently allow for recreational marijuana use.

 They are: